Manual Machining

 A T-shaped opening running the length of a machine worktable.
 T-slots allow operators to use workholding devices during machining processes.

-vertical column and knee milling machine
+vertical column and knee mill

 vise